gridbugs/gridbugs.org/collections/_posts/2019-02-10-wave-function-collapse.md

 ### Model Synthesis

-In 2007, Paul Merrel published an algorithm called "Model Synthesis" which uses a constraint solver to generate textures from examples.
+In 2007, Paul Merrell published an algorithm called "Model Synthesis" which uses a constraint solver to generate textures from examples.
 The Wave Function Collapse algorithm is heavily based on this work.

-For more info, see [the description on Paul Merrel's website](https://paulmerrell.org/model-synthesis/), [the source code for their implementation of Model Synthesis](https://github.com/merrell42/model-synthesis), and a [thread on twitter comparing Model Synthesis to WFC](https://twitter.com/exppad/status/1421058939274371079).
+For more info, see [the description on Paul Merrell's website](https://paulmerrell.org/model-synthesis/), [the source code for their implementation of Model Synthesis](https://github.com/merrell42/model-synthesis), and a [thread on twitter comparing Model Synthesis to WFC](https://twitter.com/exppad/status/1421058939274371079).